 - Make Pentair a top-performing company, managed for the long-term benefit of all our constituents.

 To help ensure that the Code remains our cornerstone, every employee, worldwide, receives a copy of our Code when they join Pentair; the Code is available in multiple languages for Pentair employees.
 Read the full text of Pentair's Code of Business Conduct and Ethics (PDF).

 For questions regarding Pentair's Code of Business Conduct & Ethics or to raise any concerns regarding Pentair employee misconduct, please contact the Pentair Office of Business Conduct and Ethics at firstname.lastname@example.org or +1-763-656-5500.

 Resources & Downloads

 Pentair's performance and reputation are rooted in the principles the Code embodies.

-Some of these practices include:
+Some of our governing practices include:

 - Direct access by the Board to independent advisors and experts.